ferds003/ferds003.github.io/_projects/2022 LBYMF2B.md

 ---
 layout: page
-title: Smart Recyclable Bin with Reclined Handguard
+title: Smart recyclable bin with reclined handguard
 description: The CAD design for a smart receptable with a reclined handguard and initial mockup design 🗑️
 tags: design_and_modelling, manufacturing_engineering
 category: mechanical